iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 In `nodejs` binding, the `Client` instance is instantiated and optionally configured via chaining calls of `ClientBuilder` helper class.

-You may be familiar with a fact that in case of IOTA 1.0 network one had to know an address of IOTA node to start participating to the network.
-It is no longer needed in IOTA 1.5 (Chrysalis) world.
 The library is designed to automatically choose a starting IOTA node based on the network type one would like to participate in: `testnet` or `mainnet`.
 So very simplistic example how to connect to [IOTA testnet](https://chrysalis.docs.iota.org/testnet.html) is the following one:

 ```javascript
 {{#include ../../../bindings/nodejs/examples/01_get_info.js}}